-For a comprehensive look at the 1955 Boise homosexual panic, we recommend John G. Gerassi’s 1966 book, The Boys of Boise, Furor, Vice and Folly in an American City, which is published by the University of Washington Press.
+For a comprehensive look at the 1955 Boise homosexual panic, have a look at John G. Gerassi’s 1966 book, The Boys of Boise, Furor, Vice and Folly in an American City.

-On the 60th anniversary of the Boise scandal, the Idaho Statesmen, which fanned the flames of the 1955 gay witch hunt, published an article (including a short video) about the impact the scandal had on Boise and the entire state.
-The Boise Weekly also published a look back at the city’s “notorious LGBT crackdown.”
+On the 60th anniversary of the Boise scandal, the Boise Weekly published a look back at the city’s “notorious LGBT crackdown.”

-To learn more about the Metropolitan Community Church, which was central to Morris Foote’s journey into Boise’s LGBT community and activism, click here.
+To learn more about the Metropolitan Community Church, which was central to Morris Foote’s journey into Boise’s LGBTQ community and activism, click here.

 In this episode Morris mentions Rev. Freda Smith, who gave a memorable speech at a protest rally Morris attended.
 To learn more about Rev. Smith, click here.